Teacher Research Academy

 Responsive image

 The Teacher Research Academy (TRA) offers middle school, high school, and community college faculty a unique professional development experience through Lawrence Livermore National Laboratory (LLNL).
-In summer 2025, LLNL will offer FREE virtual and onsite TRA programs.
+These programs are instructed by LLNL scientists and engineers.
+In summer 2026, LLNL will offer FREE in-person TRA programs.
 Download Flyer

-These two-day sessions will be held over two weeks, June 16-20 and June 23-27, 2025 onsite at Lawrence Livermore National Laboratory, 7000 East Avenue, Livermore, CA and includes the following “Hot Topics” in:
+These two-day sessions will be held over two weeks, June 15-19,2026 and June 22-26, 2026 onsite at Lawrence Livermore National Laboratory, 7000 East Avenue, Livermore, CA and includes the following Teacher Research Academies:

 • Understanding Energy Technology